 If you’re looking to try something other than your typical brioche filled with albicocca for breakfast, step into Pan Milano.
 This bakery and breakfast/lunch spot introduces brioches filled with japanese ingredients like matcha and yuzu.
 Grab a fresh pastry and a latte (matcha, if you prefer!), and enjoy the flavors.

 Yes, this is going to be the #1 attraction you’ll see listed everywhere for Milano.
 That means it’s going to be packed with tourists.
 Even with all the hustle and bustle around, it’s still something to behold.
 Who had the audacity to try and build a church to fit the entire town?
 The Milanese, that’s who.
 The stats are mind blowing - 40,000 capacity, over 3,000 statues, the largest church is Italy; be prepared to be awestruck by its magnificence.
-Even if you skip the tours, it’s worth taking a stroll through the piazza to admire the architecture.
+It’s worth taking a stroll through the piazza to admire the architecture.
+Or step inside or make your way to the terrace for the views.

 In keeping with the inspiring architecture, the Milanese built one of the world’s most beautiful promenades to shop in (at least in our opinion).
 What is proclaimed to be one of the oldest malls in the world has the highest end fashion mere steps away from the Duomo.
 Going back to the typical American mall after seeing this will never be the same.
 Or skip the shopping and enjoy a spritz at Camparino while you people watch!